telerik/maui-docs/controls/slider/ticks.md

 # Ticks

-The Slider for .NET MAUI can show ticks along the track in order to enable users to easily identify the Slider value.
+The Slider for .NET MAUI can show ticks along the backtrack.
+Ticks help end users to more easily identify the selected value.

 ## Ticks Step and Placement